 Companies use strategic marketing planning to meet the continuously changing markets and build on their competitive advantage.
 According to the Principles of Marketing, by Kotler and Armstrong (which I highly recommend everyone to read), strategic marketing planning describes how a company will adapt to take advantage of opportunities in its constantly changing environment.
-Practice varies among companies in terms of the structure and length of the marketing plan, but it is quite common to have a yearly plan in place for the strategic marketing and planning activities.
+Practice varies among companies in terms of the structure and length of the marketing plan, but it is quite common to have a yearly plan in place for the strategic and planning activities.

-Whether you’re revamping your website or looking to implement a fully integrated campaign, getting your strategic marketing planning right can get you the results you’re after.
+Whether you’re revamping your website or looking to implement a fully integrated campaign, getting your marketing planning right can get you the results you’re after.
 So, why is strategic marketing planning so important?

 From keeping projects on track to developing campaigns and measuring success, there can be many reasons why businesses need to consider strategic marketing planning.
 Read our top 3 reasons below: